 - Notification of an incidence with a medical device.

-- meet the basic criteria of level 1
+- meet the basic criteria of level M1 anyway

-Please note that mobile healthcare apps can also be financed by other means than through the NIHDI.
-For example, hospitals may have their own financing resources, patients or healthcare professionals may pay for the app themselves or health insurance companies may (partially) support the use of the app.
+Note that mobile healthcare applications can also be funded in other ways than through the NIHDI.
+For example, hospitals can fund it with their own resources, patients or health professionals can pay for the application out of their own pockets, or health insurance funds can (partially) support the use of the app.
 This information is not displayed here by default.